pleabargain/Simple-Python-Chatbot/README.md

 # TODO WEB UI
-* make into a flask object
+* make chat UI into a flask object
+* add intent to log output to make it easier to track
 * load images, webpages, etc. from intent
 * bind chat bot to telegram or similar
 * check for cyrillic support with NLTK\
-* add intent to log output

 # Deprecated TODO
 * center the UI in the screen